Class of 1984: Plot

 Andrew Norris is the new music teacher at Lincoln High School, a troubled inner city school.
 As he arrives on his first day, he meets fellow teacher Terry Corrigan, who is carrying a gun.
 When Andrew asks about the firearm, Terry assures him he will learn why the protection is necessary.
 When they enter the school, Andrew is shocked to see everyone scanned by metal detectors and frisked.
-He spots a student with a straight razor, but the security guards let the kid go because they are so overworked.
+He spots a student with a straight razor, but the security guards let the student go because they are so overworked.

 The halls of the school are covered with graffiti.
 Andrew learns he is expected to patrol the halls as a security guard during his off periods.
 In his first class, a group of five disruptive students are roughhousing and causing trouble.
 The leader of the gang is Peter Stegman, the only member of the group who is actually registered in that class.
 They all eventually walk out, and Andrew discovers the rest of the students want to learn, especially Arthur, who plays the trumpet, and Deneen, who plays the clarinet.

 As Andrew gets to know the school and the area, he decides to put together an orchestra with his more advanced students.
 Peter's gang sells drugs and causes all kinds of mayhem, including the death of a student who buys PCP, climbs up a flagpole, and falls off.
 They follow Andrew home and taunt him one night, spraying a red liquid on his face.
 Andrew is frustrated, but the school principal is cynical and requires absolute proof of the gang's misconduct to act.
 The police act similarly.